 Improving the Lives of Women

 My political activism was sparked through fighting for reproductive rights.
 When I was in college, a woman was not guaranteed a right to seek a safe, legal abortion.
 After college, I spent years as an activist, organizing around women’s rights.
 I have since been elected to office and have spent my career continuing to improve the lives of New York women and their families.
-I’m proud to be the “go to” person on Choice in the Assembly and lead debates on abortion and contraception.
-We’ve accomplished many victories over the years, but we still have a long way to go.
+I’m proud to be a leader on Choice in the Assembly and have led numerous debates on abortion and contraception.

 Women’s Health and Wellness